umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/property-expansion-and-limiting.md

 To build the list we need the block `title`, the `coverImage` and `excerpt` from the picked post, and the `backgroundColor` from the block settings.
 Thus, we need to:

 - Expand the `post` property to retrieve the `altText` of the post `coverImage`.
-- Limit both the block level properties and the nested `post` properties, as to only output the properties relevant for building the condensed list.
+- Limit both the block-level properties and the nested `post` properties, as to only output the properties relevant for building the condensed list.

+{% hint style="info" %}
 For comparison, the samples show both the default output and the output with expansion and limiting applied.
 Notice that:

 - The `expand` and `fields` parameter syntax is the same for all editors, even though their rendered output is structurally different.
 - The `expand` and `fields` parameters target both the content and settings parts of each block.
+{% endhint %}

 ### Block List